fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-2/assignment-2.md

 * Load the data: Use Pandas and GeoPandas to load and view the data to have an initial idea of what it contains.
 For instance, what are the columns in the dataset?
 Is there a spatial or temporal component?
 What are the categorial and numerical columns?
 For each data point, if there are multiple categories, is there a specific one you want to focus?
 What is the spatial and temporal coverage of the dataset?
 Percentage of missing values?
 Depending of the size of the data, you will need to filter the data and only consider a more manageable subset (e.g., a month or a week, or a spatial region).

 * Profile the data: Compute interesting statistics from the dataset.
 For example: For a numerical column of interest, compute max, min, std. deviation, etc; For a categorical column, find the unique categories.
+Generate basic visual summaries (e.g., histograms, boxplots) using Matplotlib.

 * Clean the data: Remove data rows with NaN or missing values.
+Consider imputation strategies if needed (e.g., filling missing values based on means, medians).

 These subtasks (as well as the next tasks) should be done inside one (or more) Jupyter notebooks.
 Make sure your code is clear, with comments to clearly explain your reasoning behind the operations.